TopBench: A Benchmark for Implicit Predictive Reasoning in Tabular Question Answering: Experiments

 \subsection{Evaluation Details}

 {\bf Selected LLMs.} We assess 9 representative models organized into three categories: General LLMs, Reasoning-Enhanced Models, and Tabular Specialists.
-The General LLMs encompasses both latest proprietary frontier models (GPT-5.2~\cite{openai2025gpt52systemcard}, Claude Sonnet 4.5~\cite{anthropic2025systemcard}, and Gemini 3 Flash~\cite{google2026gemini3}) and standard open-weights instruction-tuned models (DeepSeek-V3.2-Instruct~\cite{liu2025deepseek} and Qwen3-Instruct~\cite{yang2025qwen3}).
+The General LLMs encompass both latest proprietary frontier models (GPT-5.2~\cite{openai2025gpt52systemcard}, Claude Sonnet 4.5~\cite{anthropic2025systemcard}, and Gemini 3 Flash~\cite{google2026gemini3}) and standard open-weights instruction-tuned models (DeepSeek-V3.2-Instruct~\cite{liu2025deepseek} and Qwen3-Instruct~\cite{yang2025qwen3}).
 To analyze the impact of test-time compute~\cite{snell2024scaling}, we evaluate Reasoning-Enhanced Models, including DeepSeek-V3.2-Thinking and Qwen3-Thinking.
 Note that for the Qwen3 family, we utilize the specific Qwen3-235BA22B-2507.
 Finally, we include Tabular Specialists such as TableLLM-8B (Llama3.1 based) and TableLLM-13B (CodeLlama based)~\cite{zhang2025tablellm} to benchmark the performance gap between generalist capabilities and domain-specific adaptations.

 {\bf Inference Paradigms.} To comprehensively assess both intent recognition and predictive modeling capabilities, we employ two inference paradigms.
 In Text-Based Reasoning, the model receives the query alongside a serialized table string without external tools.
 Since large datasets are truncated to fit context limits~\cite{liu2024lost}, this setup requires the model to perform arithmetic and logical inference using only internal parameters.
 We keep the table header and randomly retain rows when the serialized table exceeds the context budget; Appendix~\ref{app:truncation} compares this policy with head and stratified retention.
 Conversely, the Agentic Framework employs a ReAct loop~\cite{yao2022react} where the model iteratively executes Python code within a Docker sandbox.
 The model analyzes execution outputs and error logs to dynamically refine its strategy.
-We apply this framework to Ranking and Filtering tasks to ensure the accurate processing of full-scale datasets.
+We apply this framework to all task types when code execution is applicable, and it is required for Ranking and Filtering because this task involves full-scale structure file generation.